mbjoseph/old-website/_posts/2013-09-08-metropolis.markdown

 layout: post
 title: "Animating the Metropolis algorithm"
 date: 2013-09-08 17:00
-permalink: /blog/:year/:month/:day/:title/
 comments: true
 categories:
 ---

 The [Metropolis algorithm](http://jcp.aip.org/resource/1/jcpsa6/v21/i6/p1087_s1?bypassSSO=1), and its generalization ([Metropolis-Hastings algorithm](http://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm)) provide elegant methods for obtaining sequences of random samples from complex probability distributions.
 When I first read about modern MCMC methods, I had trouble visualizing the convergence of Markov chains in higher dimensional cases.
 So, I thought I might put together a visualization in a two-dimensional case.

 I'll use a simple example: estimating a population mean and standard deviation.
 We'll define some population level parameters, collect some data, then use the Metropolis algorithm to simulate the joint posterior of the mean and standard deviation.